jneurock/rocky-codes/src/content/posts/better-code-reviews.md

 If you don’t know what other people intend by their words and actions, you can only guess.
 If you’re playing the role of reviewer, it really helps to state your intentions.
-I like to qualify my code review comments by stating how I intend my feedback to be received.
+I like to qualify my feedback by stating how I intend it to be received.

-I often find myself starting out some feedback with “This is not a blocker…”, “This is take it or leave it…” or “Don’t feel the need to change this unless you want to…”.
+When I don’t think the author necessarily needs to make code changes, I often find myself starting out some feedback with “This is not a blocker…”, “This is take it or leave it…” or “Don’t feel the need to change this unless you want to…”

 With more critical feedback, I aim for the same level of clarity, e.g., “This code introduces a bug…”, “This can’t be merged until…”, etc.